395t/coding-assignment-week-4-opt-1/README.md

 This dataset consists of colour images of objects belonging to 101 classes.
 - Fei-Fei, Li, Rob Fergus, and Pietro Perona. "[One-shot learning of object categories.](http://vision.stanford.edu/documents/Fei-FeiFergusPerona2006.pdf)" IEEE transactions on pattern analysis and machine intelligence 28.4 (2006): 594-611.

+## Experiments

+The topics relating to optimizers address different concerns and the hyperparameters of each approach are vastly different.
+Therefore, we have experiments for each idea and then some comparisons at the end.

+### Stocastic Gradient Descent

+### Mommentum

+### Cyclical Learning Rates

+### Stocastic Gradient Descent with Warm Restarts

 The summary can contain but is not limited to: